 - Aromatherapy Add-On: $10

-A note about Time: While I usually charge $80 for one hour, I sometimes take more than one hour… usually getting to 90 minutes (*if not contraindicated).
-In that case, I would only charge you $80 dollars only but you have to be prepared to spend at least 90 minutes with me plus any traveling/cleaning/interview time.
+A note about Time: You have to be prepared to add at least 30 minutes to any service.
+This time include any traveling/cleaning/interview time.
 I don’t rush in my Therapy and this ultimately would benefit you.

 - Neuromuscular Therapy (Trigger Point)